macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 ## Effects

-Most effects can be amplified if you use them in #ATTACK segments.
+Most effects can be amplified if you use them in the #ATTACKS field in a simfile.
 They can also be stacked.

 Dizzy: The notes spin in their lanes